FK Željezničar Sarajevo: 2010s: Three-time league champions

 With the return of Amar Osim in the summer of 2009, Željezničar once more claimed the title in the 2009–10 season, but failed to take the double as they lost in the final of the 2009–10 Bosnian cup to Borac Banja Luka on away goals, while remaining undefeated.
 In the following 2010–11 season, the club failed to defend their Premier League title, finishing third.
 However, Željezničar managed to win the national cup instead, their fourth, against Čelik Zenica.
 During the 2011–12 season, they brought back the league title to Grbavica, their sixth domestic league title, three rounds before the end of the season, breaking many records on the way (run of 35 games without loss; 12 straight league wins; 3 seasons in Bosnian Cup competition without loss). Željezničar also won the 2011–12 Bosnian cup, claiming their second double in their history, both won under the managing of Amar Osim.
 As a result, Amar Osim became the most successful manager in terms of trophies won since the creation of the club, with nine.
 The club was for a long time undefeated in the Bosnian Cup matches since the first round of the 2008–09 Bosnian Cup season, having won two Cup finals and losing one on aggregate since the 2008–09 season.

-During the 2010–11 season, Željezničar won their fourth cup of Bosnia and Herzegovina.
+During the 2010–11 season, Željezničar won their fourth cup title.
 They advanced to the final beating Široki Brijeg on 3–0 aggregate.
 In the final they clash with rivals from the former Yugoslav League, Čelik Zenica.
 The first game was played at Grbavica Stadium which finished 1–0 in favor of the home team.
 The second game was played at Bilino Polje Stadium which Željezničar won 3–0 and won 4–0 on aggregate.
 That concluded Željezničar's season in which they were automatically gave to compete in the UEFA Europa League. Željezničar were able to celebrate their 90th birthday with a trophy.